-- Pre-Season Training This period of time is used to ensure that the apprentice is fully prepared for the start of the season. - Football Training This will include work on technical and tactical skills, physical conditioning and psychology. - Football Coaching. - Assessments of Progress Apprentices will be evaluated on technical ability, teamwork, character and physical condition. - Apprentices will follow their club's specific coaching programme and philosophy over the next two years.
+- Pre-Season Training This period of time is used to ensure that the apprentice is fully prepared for the start of the season. - Football Training This will include work on technical and tactical skills, physical conditioning and psychology. - Football Coaching. - Apprentices will follow their club's specific coaching programme and philosophy over the next two years.